scriptedSyntax/symptomChecker/README.md

 2. **Setup Instructions:** It then follows with clear instructions on how to get the project up and running locally, so contributors can start working on fixing the backend and other problems.
 3. **Debugging Tips:** Specific advice is given on where to focus (e.g., symptom matching, dataset, backend, user input issues).
 4. **Extra Commands:** Provides additional helpful commands for testing and building the app.

-This format makes it clear, engaging, and actionable for someone who wants to contribute.
-Let me know if you need any adjustments!